aloo rasedar recipe with step by step photos – spiced and tasty potato gravy dish from the uttar pradesh cuisine.

 boil the potatoes till they are very well cooked and can be easily crumbled.

-stir and mix well. bring the potato curry to a simmer for 10 to 12 minutes. to thicken the curry slightly, you can also mash a few potatoes with the back of a spoon.
+stir and mix well. bring the potato gravy to a simmer for 10 to 12 minutes. to thicken the gravy slightly, you can also mash a few potatoes with the back of a spoon.

-stir & serve aloo rasedar curry with rotis or parathas or pooris. you can also garnish with a bit of chopped coriander leaves and then serve.
+stir & serve aloo rasedar gravy with rotis or parathas or pooris. you can also garnish with a bit of chopped coriander leaves and then serve.

 lets start step by step aloo rasedar recipe: